Emergency aid in the Middle East conflict

 Famine in the Gaza Strip

-Humanitarian aid is urgently needed, but is severely limited.
-According to the United Nations, 500 trucks of aid are needed every day to meet the basic needs of Gaza's population.
+Humanitarian aid is urgently needed, but severely restricted.
+According to the United Nations, 500 trucks of aid supplies are needed every day to meet the basic needs of the population of Gaza.

 FAQ